 Cayo Largo is the jewel of the Los Canarreos Archipelago, off the southern coast of Cuba.
 The archipelago includes 300 other cays including the Isle of Youth (the second largest island in the Cuban archipelago).
 Cayo Largo has 15.5 miles of beautiful beaches with emerald green water.
-One of them, Sirena Beach, has oolitic sand which always remains cool, no matter how strong the sun.
-For scuba divers, there are more than 200 sunken ships dating from between the 16th and the 18th centuries in the area.
-The seabed in the area has 32 scuba-diving sites with fascinating coral formations, tunnels, steep walls covered with gorgonians and multicolored marine life.
-The water is extremely clear.

 This beach is located east of Playa Paraiso.
 Punta mal Tiempo is a long sand point going into the sea, facing the large coral reef.
 This beach is for people who really enjoy a very quiet and relaxing place.
 The beach is breathtaking and definitively not crowded.
 Naturists love this beach as the waters are calm, with a pristine environment.

 More popular than Playa Paraiso and the most crowded is Playa Sirena.
 Mainly because most hotels offer free scheduled transportation to and from here, plus it’s the only beach where watersports are available.
 Lounge chairs and umbrellas are offered for a small fee, and there’s a couple of restaurants that serve up the most delicious grilled langoustine.

 Cayo Largo Activities